ccifra/grpc-perf/README.md

 # gRPC performance test application

-the project support Windows and Linux and Linux RT for both the client and server.
+the project supports Windows, Linux and Linux RT for both the client and server.
 Always build release when running benchmarks.
 There is a large difference in performance between debug and release.

 ## Building on Windows